ursinusdatastructures/Modules/_pages/StackModule/Video.md

 </p>

 <p>
-When you feel comfortable with all of this, move on to the warm-up video and exercise for the class activity on Friday on the following pages
+When you feel comfortable with all of this, move on to an exercise involving stacks and queues on the next page
 </p>